History, Hookers & Hashish

-Last week, we met Lyle Muns, who is a male escort in Holland’s capital.
-We met each other at a coffee shop in the Red Light District.
+In September 2015, we met Lyle Muns, who is a male sex worker in Holland’s capital.
+We met each other at this coffee shop in the Red Light District.
 Lyle is 21 years old and does sex work part-time.
 The rest of the week he is busy studying Politics Science.
 It was so interesting to hear his stories and experiences.
 Here’s what we asked him:

 Since 3 years.
 Now I’m 21 so I started when I was 18.

 I was born in Maastricht, in the South of the Netherlands.
 When I started working as a sex worker, I lived in a small village in Belgium and was going to school at the same time so that’s pretty contrary.
 I worked a couple of months as a prostitute to save some money and alternated with traveling in South-America.
 Since a 1 year now, I live, study and work in Amsterdam.

 There’s a big difference!
 In Belgium, there are no rules for prostitution.
 It is legal, but there’s no prostitute legislation.
 The Netherlands has very stringent rules.
 You have to be registered at the Chamber of Commerce for example.
 There’s a lot more discussion on the subject in the Netherlands compared to Belgium.
 So there’s a difference in political landscape.
 Besides that, I noticed a difference between the city and the countryside.
 In the small village in Belgium I had a lot of clients who were married or were not open about their homosexuality.
 They visited me because that was the only way for them to have sex with a man.
 In the Netherlands my clients are mostly wealthy gay men who already came out of the closet.
 They visit me for their convenience and not because it’s their only option.

 No, unfortunately there are only spots for transsexuals or transgenders.
 They usually use the windows with blue lights in the Red Light District.
 I’m an escort and visit my clients at home.